SAP/PyRFC/_sources/build.txt

 To update GitHub Pages, copy everyhing under ``_build/html`` and overwrite the existing files in the ``gh-pages`` branch root.

 .. note::

    An additional file .nojekyll is placed in ``gh-pages`` to disable the default GitHub processing which breaks sphinx style folders with leading underscores.

+   ``gh-pages`` updates are a bit inconvenien, check if this answer helps http://stackoverflow.com/questions/4750520/git-branch-gh-pages